Skip to content

 Talos as a Docker-Compose App

-Talos can be run as a docker container.
-This has a couple of downsides like:
+Talos can now be run as a docker container.
+This has a couple of downsides such as:

 • No system-extensions